Clerk Birth Records

 - A photocopy of your valid state ID or Driver's License.
 (Please note, the record can only be mailed to the address on the eligible applicant's ID)

-- You mus sign and date the request
+- You must sign and date the request

-Cost: $8.00 for one certified copy and $5.00 for each additional copy if you choose to purchase more than one copy.
-Please make a check or money order payable to the Chippewa County Clerk.
+$10.00 for one certified copy and $5.00 for each additional copy if you choose to purchase more than one copy.
+Please make a check or money order payable to the Chippewa County Clerk when requesting by mail.

 All information is needed to complete your request, if a request is not complete you will not receive your certificate, and a copy of your request will be returned to you.